 In any group situation it is easy to have misunderstandings as to ownership of various items.
 Therefore, we ask that all items be clearly marked as to ownership.
 Be sure that all sports equipment and toys are clearly marked.
 Mark all coats on an inside label.
 If personal items such as toys, electronics, etc. are creating any problems in any way at school, your child may be asked to leave them at home.
+Students who bring their own personal items to school assume the risk of losing or damaging the item.
 It goes without saying that knives, firecrackers, matches, or any such items are not to be brought to school.